neilpatelll/OS-Project1/cs1111/devlog.md

 * Integrate with the driver program and test end-to-end functionality.

 Main this is to work on the driver program, I have for the most part set up everything that needs to be set up.
 So driver is last thing that is left to do.

+# 2025-03-7 10:00am

+## Thoughts Since Last Session

+Looking back at my entry from March 6th, I'm still a bit surprised at how smoothly the implementation of the encryption program went.
+In my experience, when things go "too well," it usually means I've overlooked something crucial.
+Since that session, I've been mentally reviewing the architecture and potential weak points in the system.
+Right after putting it into git I also started looking at the driver and started planning what I needed and also wanted to do.
+And I think I have a plan on how I want to do it.
+It will be different from how the project guidelines says it should be, but I think this is a WAY better verison of how it should have went.

+## Plan for This Session

+Today, I plan to focus on hardening the implementation through more rigorous testing and some targeted improvements:

+1. **I want to list it out:**
+    print("\nAvailable commands:")
+    print("  1) password  - Set/change the encryption passkey")
+    print("  2) encrypt   - Encrypt a new string or one from history") print("  3) decrypt   - Decrypt a new string or one from history") print("  4) history   - Display the history of strings") print("  5) quit      - Quit the program")

+I basically want the user to select it then it will go through.

+I like how the user first has to chose then the word will come through then I can process.
+In the actual project, all it is is that you enter the command of what you want to do and also the word with it.
+I think this way it is easier.

+Some additional thoughts that have occurred to me:
+- The pipe communication system could potentially face deadlocks in certain edge cases
+- We might need better handling for very large files during encryption/decryption
+- There's a possibility of resource leaks if the program terminates unexpectedly during an operation
+- I haven't thoroughly tested against malformed inputs that might circumvent our error handling

+These concerns weren't apparent during initial testing because our test cases, while comprehensive, might still be following expected patterns too closely.

+2. **Enhanced Error Handling**
+    - Double-check every command input so nothing weird slips through.
+    - Add a timeout so pipes don’t freeze indefinitely (because that’s been a fun issue).
+    - Make error messages actually useful instead of just yelling “Error” at me."

+3. **Resource Management Review**
+   - Audit all file and memory operations to ensure proper cleanup
+   - Implement signal handlers to catch unexpected terminations
+   - Add resource usage logging to track potential memory leaks

+4. **Documentation Updates**
+   - Add detailed comments for complex sections of code
+   - Update the README with installation and usage instructions
+   - Document all error codes and their meanings
+   - Create example usage scenarios

+I just need to wrap up the error handling and get the driver program fully functional.
+If I have time, I'll throw in some extra edge case tests, but that depends on how many unexpected bugs decide to show up.

+I expect this hardening phase to reveal at least a few issues that will need addressing before final submission.
+Finding these now will save considerable trouble later.

+**2025-03-08 2:00pm**

+**Progress:**

+* Driver program command handling finalized.
+* Comprehensive testing and validation completed.
+* Encryption and logger modules performed flawlessly.

+Ran a full round of tests encryption and logger modules worked without a hitch.
+Almost suspiciously smooth, but I'll take the win

+**Updates:**

+* **Driver Program:**
+    * Implemented and tested PASS, ENCRYPT, DECRYPT, and QUIT commands.
+    * Verified correct data transmission through pipes.
+    * Ensured proper error handling for incorrect or missing inputs.
+* **Testing and Validation:**
+    * Full test suite executed, including edge cases and stress tests.
+    * Confirmed consistent encryption/decryption results.
+    * Logger verified to record all actions with accurate timestamps.
+* **Encryption & Logger:**
+    * No modifications required after testing.

+**Next Steps:**

+* Revisit all components for final checks later in the week.
+* Conduct additional stress testing for 100% certainty.
+* Double check for any unnoticed edge cases.
+* Final documentation and cleanup before submission.

+**Before Submission Checklist:**
+    * Run all test cases one final time
+    * Ensure documentation is complete